Real Wood Flooring

 Installing Hardwood Flooring

 Flooring manufacturers make hardwood and engineered flooring in various installation formats so that certain types can be installed as floating floors, without nails or glue.
 Certain engineered wood floors can be installed over existing floor as well.
 To discuss your exact flooring needs, visit the experts at The Vertical Connection, Carpet One, in Columbia.
 You can schedule your free in-home estimate today.
-Installing solid wood can be a DIY project, but is typically best left to professional installers to ensure that it lasts a lifetime.
+You can install solid wood as a DIY project, but is typically best to hire professional installers to ensure that it lasts a lifetime.
 Let our professional flooring installers handle your project.
 Here are five additional reasons you should trust The Vertical Connection with your next home improvement project:

 - *Our Beautiful Guarantee: Love your new carpet or floor or we’ll replace it for FREE.
 It’s that simple.